 The school will take guidance from the Local Authority as to when it is the appropriate time to inform the accused.
+If the This document relates to Article 28 (Every Child has the Right to an Education) of the UN Convention on the Rights of the Child.

-If the employee is a member of a trade union, they should be advised to contact them at the appropriate point.
+employee is a member of a trade union, they should be advised to contact them at the appropriate point.